 Every December, the Arts Council of New Orleans transforms a building into a magical light show and art installation.
 The building's architecture is the canvas of the colorful artwork projected onto the structure through video-mapping.
 The light show is hourly, but an art market and other installations take place throughout the night.
 It is free and a great family outing.
 It will take place December 12-15, 2019.

 Following the Christmas concert at St. Louis Cathedral, the historic Jackson Square fills with carolers and candles in celebration.
 This tradition has continued since 1946, and is loved by over 1,000 participants each year.
 Those of all religious affiliations are welcome to participate in the free event.
 Song sheets and candles are provided.
 The magical event will take place December 22, 2019.

 A Cajun tradition continues every Christmas Eve in St. James Parish.
 The fires light the way for “Papa Noel”, the cajun Santa Claus, to stop in the neighborhood.
-The hugh bonfires are constructed in creative ways and draw large crowds of participants.
+The huge bonfires are constructed in creative ways and draw large crowds of participants.
 Gumbo and fireworks usually accompany the show.
 St. James Parish is located about 30 miles upriver from New Orleans, but Gray Line Tours offers a motor coach excursion for those needing a lift.
 For those who wish to stay home on Christmas Eve, another bonfire takes place in early December on Algiers Point.
 The date of this bonfire is TBA.

 Enjoy family-fun this holiday season, no matter what the weather brings!
 This indoor festival features an ice skating rink, carnival rides and games, plus Santa and friends, decorated trees and more.
 Located in the New Orleans Convention Center, the festival has tons of space for Holiday cheer.
 Get in on the fun December 20-31, 2019.